nonspecialist/cevoaustralia.github.io/_posts/2015-07-09-whats-this-docker-thing.markdown

 ---
 layout: post
 title:  What's this docker thing?
-description: An overview of docker, how the technology has grown and its readiness to be run production
+description: An overview of docker, how the technology has grown and its readiness to be run in production
 date:   2015-07-09
 categories:
   - Devops